The Haftorah for our Parsha begins:

 Yes, we have outlived every nation, every vile personality which put upon B’nai Yisrael and so, we should, in theory, be comforted.
 And inevitably, B’Ezrat Hashem, history in years from now will show we will have outlived Hussein Obama as well as the rashayim among us.

-But, even now, seven full years after the Expulsion — seven years after Jew expelled his fellow Jews from their homes on Divinely ordained Jewish land in easily the worst post Shoaa pogrom of our generations?
+But, even now, six full years after the Expulsion?
 Shabbos Nachamu?
 One wonders how long it really took B’nai Yisrael to console ourselves after each of the destructions, the persecutions throughout our history.
 One could wonder whether the term Nachamu – consolation could, in reality, be a euphemism for convenient amnesia/forgetting just as the Shoa raises memories too uncomfortable, unwelcome for those who R’ Meir Kahane z”l coined as “comfortable Jews” – comfortable Israelis.

 How convenient indeed is the amnesia, the forgetting.
-As has been stated a number of times previoously on this blog; to those who sat by, “at peace”, while their brethren were collectively evicted, expelled from their homes, towns, neighborhoods, Shuls, communal and economic live.
-Let those of callous indifference toward their fellow Jews never again think to rise up in “righteous indignation” when their country, when their homes, when their front doors are attacked by murderous enemies bent on our collective annihilation.
+As has been stated a number of times before on this blog; to those who sat by, “at peace”, while their brethren were collectively evicted, expelled from their homes, towns, neighborhoods, Shuls, communal and economic lives; let those of callous indifference toward their fellow Jews never again have the merit to rise up in “righteous indignation” when their country, when their homes, when their front doors are attacked by enemies bent on our collective annihilation.

 We sought, and fought, with our hearts, tefillohs, strength and even our pocketbooks that our brothers would and should have as we have — that he is like me — V’ahavta L’rei’cha Komocha.
 We, too few of us, literally put our lives on hold to aid our brethren against the evil regime; against the hard-hearted Israeli “leaders” and “authorities” who hate, despise and show total disdain for Torah and Ahavat Yisrael and who pursue their own self-enrichment, self-interest and agenda at our expense.
 The Bibis, the Olmerts, Peres’, Ramons, Sheetrits, etc. have for years shown utter arrogance, disdain, neglect and disregard for the electorate they claim leadership of and enable enforcement of laws against.

-And seven years later, we continue to care for our beloved Gush Katif brethren while remembering what our brethren suffered — in the North, and the southern neighboring communities to Gaza during the Lebanon conflict in 2006 and prior to, during and after Operation Cast Lead in 2009.
-The endured was because of a regime who sees Jews as expendable, whose obvious byword is; mercy for the cruel and cruelty to the merciful.
+And six years later, we continue to care for our beloved Gush Katif brethren while remembering what our brethren in the North, and the southern neighboring communities to Gaza during the Lebanon conflict in 2006 and Operation Cast Lead in 2009 endured because of a regime who sees Jews as expendable, whose obvious byword is; mercy for the cruel and cruelty to the merciful.

 But perhaps there is Nachamu, even now.

-We hear very little anymore about Arik Sharon, 6 1/2 years after he went comatose after his stroke.
-He must have felt really empowered, immortal seven years ago at this time.
-He thought that he won, that he had vanquished an enemy; Torah and religion.
+We hear very little anymore about Arik Sharon, 5 1/2 years after he went comatose after his stroke, although he must have felt really empowered, immortal 6 years ago at this time, He thought that he won, that he had vanquished an enemy; Torah and religion.
 But the Yad Hashem had other ideas.
 And Sharon is not the lone subsequent casualty of divine retribution.
-Time has begun to reveal the fates of the other perpetrators: Ehud Olmert, Shaul Mofaz, Gideon Ezra, Dan Halutz and more.
+Time will reveal the others as the casualties mount up.
 While we don’t seek revenge, we hear about numerous other prominent individuals who had substantial roles in expelling Jews who now have been physically stricken with illnesses, indicted and/or convicted for corruption offenses, censured for anti-Torah psak and more.

 We must take strength from the Torah’s enunciation of the Irei Miklat and never despair or lose hope that we can rise above contemporary challenges and feel consolation.
 Ultimately, the righteous will prevail.